kwilkos/cxf/celtix-distribution/src/main/samples/management/README.txt

   The client JMX Service URL is:
     service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi/client

+  NOTE: Just enter the JMX service URL as above, and leave the username and password blank in this sample.

 To remove the code generated from the WSDL file and the .class files, run: